akdasari1980/terraform_linux_academy/course-notes.md

 Specifying `default` inside of the variable resource will fill the variable with a value if another one is not provided at runtime.

+## Breaking Out Our Variables and Outputs

+Any file with the `.tf` suffix will be used by Terraform when running a `terraform apply`.

+As part of this exercise, the original `main.tf` file will have its variables and outputs sections moved into their own discreet `.tf` files in the project.

+When you run a `terraform apply` after that, it still runs the same way it would if it was the original `main.tf` monolith but except now it's in a more manageable fashion.